DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the Environment

+This was my first time using Datadog's platform so the engineering exercise was a great learning experience.
+I think I've really gotten a grasp on how the platform works and I'd be excited to learn more.
+The documentation, videos, and blog posts are all great for learning the vast set of resources and capabilities that Datadog makes available.
+The responses I've given are to the best of my current abilities.
+I got better at using Datadog as I went further with the exercise, and I think I know much more than I did before.

+These are my responses for the engineering exercise:

 ### Vagrant VM Creation

 I am completing this exercise on a Mac OS X operating system.
 To avoid dependency issues, as the instructions recommended, I decided to spin up a fresh linux VM via Vagrant.
+Although I've had experience with linux virtual machines, this was my first time using Vagrant.
 I followed their [instructions](https://www.vagrantup.com/intro/getting-started/).
 I ran the command `vagrant init hashicorp/precise64` to create the virtual machine.

 ![vagrant init hashicorp/precise64 command](images/init.png)